DrinkinTea22/TeaHud/README.md

 # TeaHud
 a HUD for TF2

-1. Select your current screen resolution in "TeaHud/Customization/" otherwise SpectatorTournament will not work properly.
+Select your current screen resolution in **"TeaHud/Customization/"** otherwise **SpectatorTournament** will not work properly.

-2. Customizations:
+# Customizations:
--Last Damage Done + SpectatorTournament hud.
+1. Background + Crosshairs + Remove InspectPanels + Last Damage Done + SpectatorTournament hud
-3. To change some colors, go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors.
+2. Colors: Go to "TeaHud/Resource/Clientscheme" and there you have a template with some colors used in the hud.

 |**Gamemodes**|**Support**|
 |:-:|:-:|